 Only 4% of National Institutes of Health (NIH) research funding is solely dedicated to childhood cancer.
 The NIH is the country’s largest funder of medical research.

-A key factor in our research is the Four Diamonds Pediatric Cancer Research Center’s membership in four national and international research consortiums.
+A key factor in our research is the Four Diamonds Pediatric Cancer Research Center’s membership in five national and international research consortiums.
 Research consortiums allow research scientists and doctors from around the world to combine their efforts to understand the causes of cancer and find more effective treatments for the children we care for.

 By sharing our knowledge and discoveries with our partner consortiums, the Four Diamonds Pediatric Cancer Research Center not only improves treatment for cancer patients at Penn State Children’s Hospital, but also benefits children and their families nationally and globally.

 a network of more than 200 leading institutions and 9,000 experts that provide state-of-the-art upfront therapies for many pediatric cancers.